Friday, August 31, 2012

 The phenomenon of consumer tribes has been studied for decades, and retailers have been advised to welcome consumer tribes as a way to build business at their stores.
 Holding special events just for favored customers and encouraging group shopping were among the methods for nourishing consumer tribes.

-More recently, research findings from University of Arizona and Canada’s Queens University indicate that the nature of consumer tribes has changed over the years.
+Research findings from University of Arizona and Canada’s Queens University indicate that the nature of consumer tribes has changed over the years.
 Based on the findings, here’s my shopper psychology advice to you:

 • A downside of consumer tribes has been that they resist changes in your business which are useful for full profitability.
 In many cases, the tribe members structure significant parts of their lifestyle around the store’s characteristics, so when the retailer executes changes, the effects on the tribe are more than trivial.
 In my experience, the valuing of diversity has resulted in more tolerance for changes.
 However, I still advise that you give plenty advance notice to the consumer tribe, invite their ideas without yielding your prerogatives, and unroll changes rather than impose changes all at once.

 • Historically, a substantial part of the consumer tribe’s social interactions would be conducted outside your presence at their own gatherings.
 This limited your influence with the tribe somewhat.
 Now social networking is frequently a medium for exchange among the tribe members.
 This lets you tune in.
 Use the opportunity.
-This isn’t a replacement for special events, though, in which you express your gratitude to your tribe.
+This isn’t a replacement for special events in which you express your gratitude to your tribe.

 For your profitability: Sell Well: What Really Moves Your Shoppers